awsdocs/nice-dcv-admin-guide/doc_source/managing-session-display.md

 + [`min-head-resolution`](config-param-ref.md#paramref.display.min-head-resolution) and [`max-head-resolution`](config-param-ref.md#paramref.display.max-head-resolution)—Specifies the minimum and maximum allowed resolutions respectively\.
 + [`web-client-max-head-resolution`](config-param-ref.md#paramref.display.web-client-max-head-resolution)—Specifies the maximum allowed resolution for web browser clients\.
 The `max-head-resolution` limitation is applied on top of `web-client-max-head-resolution` limitation\.
 + [`max-num-heads`](config-param-ref.md#paramref.display.max-num-heads)—Specifies the maximum number of displays\.
-+ `[max\-layout\-area](config-param-ref.md#paramref.display.max-layout-area)`— Specifies the maximum number of pixels allowed for the screen area\.
++ `max-layout-area`— Specifies the maximum number of pixels allowed for the screen area\.
 Requests in which the total screen area expressed in pixels exceeds the specified value are ignored\.

 For more information about these parameters, see [`display` Parameters](config-param-ref.md#display) in the Parameter Reference\.